pytorch/pytorch/docs/source/torch.compiler_deepdive.rst

    TORCH_LOGS="+dynamo,guards,bytecode"

 If you are not familiar with Python bytecode, you can add a decompiler hook to decompile the bytecode into human-readable source code.
-One available tool is [`depyf`](https://github.com/youkaichao/depyf).
+One available tool is `depyf <https://github.com/youkaichao/depyf>`__.
 If you don't have ``depyf`` already installed, run ``pip install depyf``.
 Then, add the following code to install decompilation hooks before you run any code.

 .. code-block:: python